Everything You Need to Know About Ashwagandha

 How Ashwagandha Works

-It's known as an adaptogen, supporting the body during times of mental and physical stress by encouraging homeostasis.
-It assists the adrenal glands, tiny endocrine glands situated above the kidneys responsible for releasing the chronic stress hormone cortisol.
-Ashwagandha has been shown to lower the amount of cortisol pumped out by these glands and in doing so reducing insomnia, anxiety, over-eating, and “burn out.”
+The Ashwagandha root is known as an adaptogen.
+Adaptogens act as mental and physical stress-relieving agents by encouraging homeostasis within the body.
+One of the benefits of Ashwagandha is how it assists the tiny endocrine glands situated above the kidneys responsible for releasing the stress hormone cortisol.
+Clinical studies have shown Ashwagandha helps lower the amount of cortisol pumped out by these adrenal glands and, in doing so, reduces insomnia, anxiety disorder, over-eating, and burnout.

 Health Benefits of Ashwagandha